ivandeex/Sia-Ant-Farm/README.md

 - 'autoRenter'
 - 'gateway'

-'noAllowanceRenter' job starts the renter and waits for renter wallet to be filled.
+`noAllowanceRenter` job starts the renter and waits for renter wallet to be filled.
-'renter' job starts the renter, sets default allowance and waits till the renter is upload ready, it doesn't starts any renter's background activity.
+`renter` job starts the renter, sets default allowance and waits till the renter is upload ready, it doesn't starts any renter's background activity.
-'autoRenter' does the same as 'renter' job and then starts renter's periodic file uploads, downloads, and deletions.
+`autoRenter` does the same as 'renter' job and then starts renter's periodic file uploads, downloads, and deletions.

 **DesiredCurrency**